emnaot/Product-Management-Application/README.md

 - Responsive Bootstrap interface
 - Form validation
 - 100% dynamic data from MySQL database
-- No static data in code

-## Development

-This project was developed as part of the "Application Architectures" course.

-**Student**: Emna Othmen
 **Professor**: M. Zayeni
 **Course**: Application Architectures
 **Year**: 2024-2025